open-component-model/ocm/docs/command-plugins.md

 The command can be a top-level command or attached to a dedicated verb (and optionally a realm like `ocm`or `oci`).
 For the cobra support this can be requested by the option `WithVerb(...)`.

-If the config framework is used just add the following anonymoud import for an automated configuration:
+If the config framework is used just add the following anonymous import for an automated configuration:

 ```go